gunxgun/lib/README.md

 ## License

-The lib is open-sourced software licensed under the LGPL-2.1 LICENSE.
+The lib is open-sourced software licensed under the LGPL-2.1.